toaderflorin/florintoader/_posts/2017-09-16-em-relativity.markdown

 Yes, it's really weird, but it has to be true.

 ### Why?
-Well, our day to day reality is mostly governed by the the electromagnetic force (and gravity, but that's part of the General Theory of Relativity, and the subject of another discussion).
+Well, our day to day reality is mostly governed by the electromagnetic force (and gravity, but that's part of the General Theory of Relativity, and the subject of another discussion).
 I will show why either electromagnetism is wrong (and it's not, because if you are reading this, it means your phone / device from which you're reading this is still working, the molecules that make up your body are holding together etc.), or Einstein must be right and Newton must be wrong.

 Okay, enough for an introduction, let's get our hands dirty.
 Imagine an electric current in a metal wire: